tzz/jim/README.md

     jim set a interpolated '"$(x)"'

-Add a node with parents a and b; node names are unique.
+Add/remove/rename a node with parents a and b; node names are unique.

     jim add node1 a b
     jim rm node1
+    jim mv node1 node2

 Change the parents to a new list.